Gianatmaja/Emergency-Messages-Data-Analytics-Platform/README.md

     └── README.md

 ### Business Process
 The main process considered in this project is after an emergency message has been submitted.
 For future development, we propose a mobile app as the main entry point for these messages.
-Through the app, the use will be prompted to describe their emergencies and optinally select the categories of their emergencies (meds, food, water, etc.), before submitting the request.
+Through the app, the use will be prompted to describe their emergencies and optinally select the request categories of their emergencies (meds, food, water, etc.), before submitting the request.
 To better follow the process of submitting an emergency message, a mockup of the emergency message mobile app can be viewed and interacted with [here](https://rp.mockplus.com/run/mZjA1toNnZ/lcyvCAMMEB?cps=hide&rps=hide&nav=1&ha=0&la=0&fc=0&dt=iphoneX&out=0&rt=1).

 ![Mockup](https://github.com/Gianatmaja/Emergency-Messages-Data-Analytics-Platform/blob/main/Images/Screenshot%202022-11-17%20at%209.35.33%20PM.png)

-Once submitted
+Once submitted. the message will be processed and analysed using a pre-trained machine learning model, which will predict the request categories of the emergency message.
+Based on those predictions, the level of the emergency (low, medium, high) will also be determined.
+As more messages are submitted, the size of the data will grow and business users can then analyse and view insights through reports, dashboards, etc.

+At the moment, the data used to train the machine learning model is the multilingual disaster response messages data.
+The data, along with its description, can be accessed [here](https://www.kaggle.com/datasets/landlord/multilingual-disaster-response-messages).

+### Solution Architecture